Quick Kubernetes Cluster Setup in less than 10 Minutes

 Installation Requirements (using Homebrew):

-- Start a Kubernetes cluster: kind create cluster
+brew install kind - Start a Kubernetes cluster:

 Creating 4 Pods